Uvira: Consolidation and administrative transformation

 Resistance to colonial demands was widespread.
 Chiefs who resisted forced labor and taxation were imprisoned or exiled through the system of rélegation, with several prominent Bafuliiru leaders, including Mweni, Mbabaro, and Mukogabwe, deported during the 1920s and 1930s.
 In contrast, the Vira largely cooperated with the colonial administration, an alliance that enabled them to preserve limited autonomy vis-à-vis their overlord, the Fuliiru chief Nyamugira I. These political asymmetries were codified by a decree of 18 August 1928 from the District Commissioner of Kivu (commissaire de district du Kivu), which created three distinct chiefdoms: Bafuliiru, Bavira, and Ruzizi Plain Chiefdom, forming the core administrative units of the newly constituted Uvira Territory.
 Within this framework, Uvira, alongside Kiliba and Sange, emerged as one of the principal urban centers of the territory.
 Colonial rule significantly altered the traditional system of succession and authority among chiefs.
 Oral testimonies indicate that, before European intervention, succession rules were respected mainly; however, colonial interference eroded the traditional legitimacy.
 Chiefs like Mukogabwe (chief from 1914 to 1927) abused their power, but his removal was not solely due to atrocities; it also stemmed from his failure to adhere to Belgian expectations and his conflicts with wealthy cattle owners, whose cooperation with the colonial administration was crucial.
 Successions became increasingly manipulated, with figures such as the Barundi leader Rubisha seeking to replace legitimate heirs through colonial favor.
 The political system established in Uvira Territory resembled a quasi-feudal structure, with chiefs extracting tribute from their subjects while simultaneously serving colonial demands for labor and taxes.
 Local populations found themselves bound by obligations to their traditional rulers and the colonial state, creating a hybrid system that blended pre-capitalist and capitalist modes of production.
 This structure allowed Belgium to exploit the region's land and labor while maintaining indigenous authority, which redirected tensions between chiefs and their subjects away from confrontation with the colonial powers.

 In 1932, a deep-water harbor was finished in Uvira to enhance its strategic advantage.
 Around the same time, a railway line was constructed, initially planned to connect Uvira with Bukavu, though it was only completed as far as Kamanyola, just north of Uvira.
-Despite these infrastructural developments, Uvira did not fully attain the status of a colonial town in the classical sense.
+However, despite these infrastructural developments, Uvira did not fully attain the status of a colonial town in the classical sense.
 It was envisioned as an urban administrative center, but its growth was hindered by the rapid expansion of nearby cities such as Usumbura (now Bujumbura in Burundi) and Bukavu.
-The town's physical layout was shaped by colonial segregationist policies.
-Europeans resided in the administrative center, where government buildings and residential quarters (quartiers) were concentrated, while Africans were confined to peripheral settlements such as Mulongwe and Kalundu.
+The town's physical layout was shaped by colonial segregationist policies, with Europeans residing in the administrative center, where government buildings and residential quarters (quartiers) were concentrated, while Africans were confined to peripheral settlements such as Mulongwe and Kalundu.
 Others lived in adjacent rural areas that remain part of Uvira's territorial footprint today.
 This segregated spatial organization played a role in Uvira's development as a semi-urban area rather than a fully developed town.